 Most Texas drivers must report an accident as soon as possible at the scene through 911 or law enforcement.
 The two-year statute of limitations applies separately to filing a personal injury lawsuit.

 Do not admit fault, do not guess about injuries, do not give a recorded statement, and do not accept the first settlement offer.
-Stick to date, time, and location of the crash.
+Stick to the date, time, and location of the crash.

 You may still recover through your own uninsured/underinsured motorist (UM/UIM) coverage if you carry it.
 Texas does not require UM/UIM, but most policies include it unless you signed a written waiver.